run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/use/create-ticket-from-an-event.md

 1. Access the functionality through the main menu Processes \> Event Management
     \> Event;

-2. Click on the event and then on the button “More Options”;
+2. Click on the event and then on “More Options”;

 3. Click on "Create incident";

 4. Complete the fields available;

-5. Click on the button “Operations” then "Save".
+5. Click on the “Operations” button and then on "Save".

 Related
 -----------